|

 producers were pushing the alarmist

 angle, or maybe Stepp just did most of the talking.
+I don't remember, and I

-We don’t have the show on tape.
-We realize that we could
+don’t have the show on tape.
+I

 actually read their